 Tip #3: Becoming Financially Strong

-One of the best tips for millennial home buyers is becoming financially strong.
+One of the best tips for millennial home buyers is to become financially strong.
 It helps you in several ways.

 First, it opens up more real estate options.
 Second, by having a good down payment and credit score, the process will be less stressful… and that’s always a good thing.